daveyarwood/blog.djy.io/src/_drafts/how-i-deploy-my-personal-projects.md

 applications.
 I ended up only using my VPS to host static sites, which I now realize was kind of pointless, because I could have just used Netlify to host all of them, and it would have been a lot easier and more convenient.
-But it really wasn't pointless, because learning how to set up and maintain a VPS was a valuable exercise in itself.
+But it really wasn't pointless, because learning how to set up a VPS was a valuable exercise in itself.

 If you're curious about setting up a VPS, I will say that it's easy and fun to do it with DigitalOcean.
 I paid $5 per month for a Droplet (i.e. server) that